morgangraphics/ansible-role-nvm/README.md

 Installs NVM & Node.js on Debian/Ubuntu and RHEL/CentOS

 Ansible weirdness with SSH and (non)interactive shells makes working with NVM and Ansible a bit problematic.
-This [stack overflow](https://stackoverflow.com/questions/22256884/not-possible-to-source-bashrc-with-ansible) post explains some of the things other people have done to get around this issue.
+This [stack overflow](https://stackoverflow.com/questions/22256884/not-possible-to-source-bashrc-with-ansible) post explains some of the things other people have done to get around this particular issue.

-## Were other roles fall short
+## Where other roles fall short
 Other Ansible roles that install NVM and/or Node.js fall short in a few areas.

 1. They use the apt-get or yum packages to install Node.js.
 This often means that the Node.js package is older than what is currently available via the Node repo.
 In some cases, those packages may not be a LTS release and if you need multiple node versions, you're out of luck.

-1. They will often install NVM and Node.js as `root` user (`sudo su` or `become: true`) to install NVM.
-This can add to the headache of NPM plugin management in addition to being an unneeded privilege escalation security risk
+1. They will often install NVM and Node.js as `root` user (`sudo su` or `become: true`).
+This can add to the headache of permissions related to NPM plugin management in addition to being an unneeded privilege escalation security risk

 1. You cannot run ad hoc NVM commands